casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Setting up Accounts on Testnet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is recommended to start the integration by using the `Casper testnet <https://docs.cspr.community/docs/testnet.html>`_.
+We recommended starting your integration by using the `Casper testnet <https://docs.cspr.community/docs/testnet.html>`_.

-Accounts for the testnet can be created using the Rust Casper client, or the block explorer, `Clarity <https://clarity-testnet-old.make.services/#/>`_.
+Accounts for the testnet can be created using the Rust Casper client or the block explorer, `Clarity <https://clarity-testnet-old.make.services/#/>`_.

 You need to create one account for the source of the transfer and one for the target account.

 Option 1: Account setup using the Casper client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the Rust Casper client to setup your accounts.
+This option describes how you can use the Rust Casper client to set up your accounts.

 .. code-block:: bash